abos3d/ViewModelExample/README.md

 and to solve problems when one fragment tries to connect with another fragment

-no more callbacks and headace
+no more callbacks and headache